Includes high school seniors or high school graduates with fewer than 24 hours of college credit.

-Students with fewer than 24 credit hours who do not meet the criteria for regular admission will be admitted on admission exception with a prescription for freshman success.
+Students who do not meet the criteria for regular admission will be admitted on admission exception with a prescription for freshman success.
 The prescription may include:

 - Mandatory multi-session per-semester advising: Three or four per-semester sessions will include academic assessment, program planning, and degree planning

 - Limit on number of semester hours: 12 semester credit hours per semester during the student’s first year.
 Exceptions will be made upon counselor approval.

 - Compulsory enrollment in ISS 100, Student Success, Freshman Seminar